 Now, I can drone on about some epic stories from Egypt until I’ve maxed out this guide, but instead, I have written an in-depth kick-ass travel guide for backpacking Egypt with just about everything you need to know (that I didn’t).

 This guide includes itinerary advice, information on whether Egypt is safe to travel, firsthand (spoiler alert: it is), quick guides to my favorite places, and tips on Egypt’s food, people, and culture!

-Where to Go Backpacking in Egypt
+Why Go Backpacking in Egypt?

 You will most likely travel through Cairo, as it’s the gateway to Giza.
 The Pyramids of Giza are truly remarkable.
 You can’t miss them when backpacking in Egypt, and I’m guessing you weren’t planning on it…!